-Since Facebook launched in 2004, it has grown to become the biggest social networking site on the planet.
-With 2.1 billion users, Facebook’s stock is worth $180 a share, and the company has a valuation of over $500 billion.
+Since Facebook launched in 2004, it has become the biggest social networking site on the planet.
+With 2.41 billion users, Facebook’s stock is worth $190.16 a share, as of Aug.
+8, 2019, and the company has a valuation of over $552.72 billion.
 Mark Zuckerberg’s tech giant has grown dramatically, in part because of the strategic shopping it has done along the way.

-Facebook acquired Indian startup Little Eye Lab in 2014 for an amount between $10 million and $15 million, according to TechCrunch.
-Little Eye Lab had created a software tool that analyzes the performance of Android apps, which Facebook believed would help with their mobile products.
+Facebook acquired Indian startup Little Eye Labs in 2014 for an amount between $10 million and $15 million, according to TechCrunch.
+Little Eye Labs created a software tool that analyzes the performance of Android apps, which Facebook believed would help with their mobile products.

 Facebook bought Branch in 2014 for $15 million, Mashable reported.
 Branch had launched three products at the time of its acquisition: Branch, which allowed users to create conversations around social content; Potluck, a social network based around content sharing; and Phonetag Messenger, which allows users to send messages that include voice and pictures.
 Only the first two products were acquired by Facebook, however.